ConsciousGroupMind/SKYNET-800---Collective-Intelligence-Forecasting-System/README.md

 ---

 ### 2. Dependencies (Python packages)
+This command will install all the libraries used in the code — they are listed in the requirements.txt cmd /k pip install -r requirements.txt
+Important: on your machine, they may not install perfectly — due to Python version, system architecture, or conflicts with existing packages.

 We do NOT provide a fixed guide for installing dependencies — because every system is different.